5 tips on how to perform to your best on the job interview:

 5 First Impression

 Preparation is one way to boost your confidence, another is to look for the occasion.
-If you don’t believe that clothes influence your mood and performance spend one afternoon trying different outfits on, you will see how it works.
+If you don’t believe that clothes influence your mood and performance spend an afternoon trying different outfits on, you will see how it works.
 Interviewing is an occasion to which it is better to be overdressed than underdressed.
 It never hurts to wear a tie and suit or skirt suit and blouse.
 Don’t overdo the perfume or jewellery.
 Look professional.
 Even if your interviewer is casual they will appreciate your effort and the fact that you are taking the interview seriously.

-And finally remember you can take your time during the interview: listen to the questions, when in doubts check if you understand them right, don’t rush through your answers and always listen to yourself.
+And finally, remember you can take your time during the interview: listen to the questions, when in doubts check if you understand them right, don’t rush through your answers and always listen to yourself.